Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 By doing this your plant will be safe from harsh cold and grow steadily.

 Summer Harvesting – When to Harvest Kale

-As kale is frost plant and usually doesn’t like the heat or summer.
-Leaves get tough and bitter in hot when temperature reaches 80 or more.
+As kale is a frost loving plant and usually doesn’t like the heat of summer.
+Leaves get tough and bitter in hot when the temperature reaches 80 or more.

-It shows if you plant kale in spring, by the end summer you will feel leaves with a bitter flavor.
+It shows if you plant kale in spring, by the end of summer you will feel leaves with a bitter flavour.

 You can add harvested leaves to compost.

 New sweet leaves will develop till winter for your fresh food.